Strategic Gaussian Signaling under Linear Sensitivity Mismatch: Noiseless Case: Bayesian Persuasion

 This is the same SDP (up to a sign change in the cost matrix) as in \cite[Thm~1]{tamura2018bayesian}, where it is shown that there exists an optimal solution to the SDP that is an orthogonal projection matrix in the eigenbasis of the cost matrix.
-Thus, without loss of generality we may restrict attention to $F$ that are diagonal in the eigenbasis of $B$, with diagonal entries in $\{0,1\}$.
-Hence we can write $F = \operatorname{diag}(f_{11},\dots,f_{nn})$ with $f_{ii} \in \{0,1\}$, and the objective becomes the following sum
+Thus, without loss of generality, we may restrict attention to $F$ that are diagonal in the eigenbasis of $B$, with diagonal entries in $\{0,1\}$.
+Hence we can write $F = \operatorname{diag}(f_{11},\dots,f_{nn})$ with $f_{ii} \in \{0,1\}$, and the objective becomes the following sum $\tr(\Lambda F) = \sum_{i=1}^n \beta_i f_{ii}$.
+To minimize it, each $f_{ii}$ is chosen based on the sign of $\beta_i$: